flotiq/flotiq-docs/docs/API/content-type/creating-ctd.md

 |         |                                                                                                                                              | type                        | must be `object`                                                                                                                                                                                                                                                             |
 |         |                                                                                                                                              | required                    | if the field is required it must be `["lat","lon"]`                                                                                                                                                                                                                          |

+Every type can be used multiple times across the Content Type Definition.

 ### Meta definition properties types

 Input types of properties in `metaDefinition`: